 Volunteers work to cover every neighbourhood on the Isle of Wight.
 To get in touch and organise befriending, please find contact details below:

 Southampton Age UK, Visiting Service

 Southampton Age UK delivers this service to support isolated and lonely older people in the area.
 This is through the matching of dedicated volunteers who give their time to provide companionship and develop rewarding relationships.

 Refer your relative by downloading and completing the Referral Form and sending it to their email or dropping it in in person.
 Please read the Referral Form Guidelines before doing this.
 They also accept self-referrals and referrals from health care professionals.

 For further information and to find out more about other services Southampton Age UK offer, please find contact details below:

-MHA Winchester Live at Home aim to enable older people to stay living independently in their own homes for as long as possible, with the best possible quality of life.
-The befriending scheme offers support and friendship elderly people in the area, through regular volunteer visits.
+MHA aim to enable older people to stay living independently in their own homes for as long as possible, with the best possible quality of life.
+Their befriending scheme offers support and friendship to elderly people in the area through regular volunteer visits.

 For further information and to find out more about other services Winchester MHA provide, please find contact details below: